holmes-inputcheck/holmes-artifacts/README.md

 ```

 ### (Prerequisite) Retrieving SPDZ Offline Throughputs
 This script will retrieve the SPDZ Offline Throughputs.
-You will need to run this script beforehand, as all future retrieval scripts will depend on the files retrieved from this script.
+You will need to run this script before running any future script, and re-run this script each time you finish the SPDZ Offline Throughput benchmark scripts, as all future retrieval scripts will depend on the files retrieved from this script.

 ```
 python3 retrieve_spdz.py [< 1 minute]